and highly effective

 Through our coaching, therapy, leadership development and customised workshops, we can help your organisation grow by focussing on the growth of the people working within it.

 This is totally up to you and what you want and expect to achieve.
 Some people are looking to do some short term work, some are committed to a longer process.

-We would say that longer-term work tends to give more sustainable results and addresses our more enduring deeply ingrained patterns.
+We would say that longer-term work tends to give more sustainable results and addresses our more enduring patterns.
 We recommend having a series of at least 6 sessions with the same practitioner as a minimum.